dex4er/fakechroot/README.md

 * to be a supporter for [febootstrap](http://et.redhat.com/~rjones/febootstrap/), the tool which can set up new Fedora system
 * to be a part of [cuntubuntu](https://play.google.com/store/apps/details?id=com.cuntubuntu) - Ubuntu for Android without root
 * to be a supporter for [selenium-chroot](https://github.com/gagern/selenium-chroot) setup
+* to be a supporter for [rpm](https://github.com/rpm-software-management/rpm) test suite